philiphendry/blog/_posts/2009-12-09-adding-a-windows-explorer-context-menu-for-the-web-development-server.markdown

 slug: adding-a-windows-explorer-context-menu-for-the-web-development-server
 title: Adding a Windows Explorer Context Menu for the Web Development Server
 wordpress_id: 299
-categories:
+tags:
-- Tip
+- tip
-- Windows
+- windows
-- Windows 7
+- windows-7
 ---

 I wanted to be able to launch a single folder – the results of an ASP.NET WebForms build - in a Web Development Server without having to run up Visual Studio.
 The result looks like this :